2023 entry (view 2022 entry)

 A-level standard offer

-AAA including Chemistry and either Biology, Physics or Mathematics.
+AAA including Chemistry and either Biology, Physics, Mathematics or Further Mathematics.

-Graduates are required to obtain a 2:1 in their degree plus ABB at A-level, including A in Chemistry and B in either Biology, Physics or Mathematics.
+Graduates are required to obtain a 2:1 in their degree plus ABB at A-level, including A in Chemistry and B in either Biology, Physics, Mathematics or Further Mathematics.

 A-level contextual offer

 ABB including A in Chemistry and B in one of Biology, Physics or MathematicsFind out if you are eligible for a contextual offer